 Figure 4-3 - Coverage Structure of S-102

-The model in Figure 4-3 depicts two coverage types in this application schema:
+The model in Figure 4-3 depicts the coverage type in this application schema:

-The first coverage type is a discrete Regular Grid Coverage called S102_DepthCoverage which inherits from (S100_GridCoverage).
+The coverage type is a discrete Regular Grid Coverage called S102_DepthCoverage which inherits from (S100_GridCoverage).
 Many of the parameters of the coverage are described in the product specification.
-The implementation classes are co-registered, co-geospatially located datasets.

-The second coverage type is a discrete point set coverage called S102_CorrectionCoverage.
-The S102_CorrectionCoverage consists of a set of discrete points that correspond to locations which had corrective overrides applied. (that is, a hydrographer may explicitly specify depth values at specific points to deliberately ensure safety of navigation.)
-The conflation function simply replaces specific values from the S102_BathymetryValues grid values matrix with the corresponding overriding values.

 Application Schema Implementation Classes

 The implementation classes for the template application schema are shown in Figure 4-4.
 The attributes are shown for the coverage related classes together with the attribute classes.

-In order to simplify the implementation a number of defaults are assumed for S-102.
+In order to simplify the implementation, a number of defaults are assumed for S-102.
 These defaults simplify implementation and help simplify interaction with the Navigation Surface implementation from the Open Navigation Surface Working Group and other bathymetric gridded types.
 In the following sub clauses, the default values are emphasized so that they do not need to be encoded when generating an encoding of the implementation classes.
 However, if specified they must assume the stated values unless other options are stated.